 History and Background

 The story of the Darvaza gas crater began in 1971 when Soviet geologists were drilling at the site, searching for oil reserves.
-They unexpectedly stumbled upon a massive underground cavern filled with natural gas during their operations.
+During their operations, they unexpectedly stumbled upon a massive underground cavern filled with natural gas.
 The ground beneath the drilling rig collapsed, causing it to fall into this cavern.
 To prevent the release of dangerous gases into the atmosphere, scientists decided to ignite the gas, expecting it to burn off within a few weeks.
 Astonishingly, what was supposed to be a short-lived fire has continued burning for over five decades since that fateful day.

 An Enigmatic Phenomenon